Strategos Books & Videos

 Overall Themes

-Elimination of Waste Waste ("muda" in Japanese) has many forms.
+Elimination of Waste ("muda" in Japanese) has many forms.
 Material, time, idle equipment, and inventory are examples.
 Most companies waste 70%-90% of their available resources.

 TPS emphasizes the identification of waste (often problematic) followed by specific tools and techniques to eliminate it.